 His work as a magazine editor includes three years at Age Communications in London

-Yogerst has also worked extensively in Hollywood.
+On the fiction side, Yogerst is the author of “Nemesis,” a murder-mystery novel set in 1880s San Diego.
 As a staff writer at MTM and Steven J. Cannell productions, he developed television movies and wrote episodes of TV shows like “Two” and the long-running “Silk Stalkings” murder-mystery series.
-He has an ongoing relationship with Craig Anderson Production in Hollywood and Creative Street Entertainment in Indianapolis, developing action adventures and sci-fi series and reality shows for network and cable TV.
+He has an ongoing relationship with Craig Anderson Production in Hollywood developing action adventure and sci-fi movies and limited series.